-In the course of reducing my free labour and data provision to shady and neoliberal companies, I deleted my academia.edu account today.
+In the course of reducing my free labour and data provision to shady companies, I deleted my academia.edu account today.
 It had been on my mind for a while already, and reading “Should This Be the Last Thing You Read on Academia.edu?” by Gary Hall only gave the final push to do so.

 I have never been particularly active on this honey pot site.
 The reasons I initially joined were rather mundane: being in the loop with latest papers on subjects I am interested in.
 But soon I noticed that this site is basically run with the same devasting social logics that all neoliberal trajectories entail: who is following whom, who is important, etc.